-Might seem like such a no-brainer in the field of data visualisation, but it no doubt happens – especially when designers are dealing with big chunks of data that needs to be simplified.
+Might seem like such a no-brainer in the field of data visualization, but it no doubt happens – especially when designers are dealing with big chunks of data that need to be simplified.
 When dealing with percentages (which a lot of pie charts and bar graphs are), the number should always add up to 100.

 Consider the example above, taken from FOX News.
 Do the numbers make sense to you?
-No, because they do not add up to 100 per cent, but rather 193 percent.
-Not only is it confusing for viewers watching, it does not reflect well on FOX News, which broadcasted this data.
-Even though it should have gone unsaid, be sure to double check your numbers when generating charts.
+No, because they do not add up to 100 percent, but rather 193 percent.
+Not only is it confusing for viewers watching, but it also does not reflect well on FOX News, which broadcasted this data.
+Even though it should have gone unsaid, be sure to double-check your numbers when generating charts.

 2. Attempting too much

-The first part of the job for data visualisers is to simplify and summarise the data they have.
-A lot of the times, it is indeed tempting to include as much information as possible in one infographic.
+The first part of the job for data visualizers is to simplify and summarise the data they have.
+A lot of the time, it is indeed tempting to include as much information as possible in one infographic.
 Ironically, it usually results in the opposite intended effect because the main points will get buried in white noise and the viewer just ends up getting confused.

-In the example above, the infographic is very busy-looking.
-It is hard to decipher which pieces of information are related to one another.
-Data needs to be organised in terms hierarchy – from highest to lowest priority.
+Data needs to be organized in terms of hierarchy – from highest to lowest priority.
 Be picky when considering what essential information to include.
 If it doesn’t highlight or bring forth the main points, then it doesn’t need to be included!

 3. Visual clutter

-The second part of the job in data viz is design.
-In saying this, there is a fine line between making visual design choices that distracts from the main point vs. making choices that adds value to the data being presented.
+The second part of the job in data viz is designing.
+In saying this, there is a fine line between making visual design choices that distract from the main point vs. making choices that adds value to the data being presented.

 At its worst, adding eye candy just for the sake of it is a disservice to users trying to understand the data, especially when the information is quite complex.